libp2p/rust-libp2p/examples/autonat/README.md

 ### Server

-The server-side example demonstrates a basic AutoNAT server that supports the `/libp2p/autonat/1.0.0` and `/ipfs/0.1.0` protocols.
+The server-side example demonstrates a basic AutoNAT server that supports the autonat and identify protocols.

 To start the server, follow these steps: